tu2-atmanand/obsidian-notes-explorer/README.md

 ## Contributing

 Pull requests and any suggestion for features or improvements are always welcome.
-Create your new request in the Issues section, to start the discussion : [Notes Explorer Issues](https://github.com/tu2-atmanand/obsidian-notes-explorer).
+Create your new request in the Issues section, to start the discussion : [Notes Explorer Issues section](https://github.com/tu2-atmanand/obsidian-notes-explorer).

 ## License